infinite-system/vue-dd/vue-dd/README.md

 // register component
 app.component('VueDd', VueDd)
 ```
-or add locally
+or add locally in component:
 ```js
 import VueDd from 'vue-dd'
 ```
+## Usage

 Use it just like any other Vue.js component.

 The value to display is passed as `v-model` or `:model-value`:

 ### Usage in **Vue 3**
 ```html